fgeek/pyfiscan/README.md

 used to locate out-dated versions of common web-applications in Linux-servers.
 Example use case is hosting-providers keeping eye on their users installations to keep up with security-updates.
 Fingerprints are easy to create and modify as user can write those in YAML-syntax.
+Pyfiscan also contains tool to create email alerts using templates.

 Requirements
 ------------